-- 3.17 All applications for new premises licences or variations need to be supported by an Operating Schedule.
-The Schedule must specify (among other things) the steps which the applicant proposes to promote each of the licensing objectives. - 3.18 If no responsible authority or interested person lodges an objection (known as a "relevant representation") to the application, the Council must grant the application as set out in the operating schedule, subject only to mandatory conditions under the Act.
-The steps proposed by the applicant will become licence conditions.
-The Council will have no discretion to refuse the application or to alter or add to the conditions arising from the operating schedule. - 3.19 Where, however, there are relevant representations, then a hearing before a Licensing Sub-Committee will normally follow.
-After the hearing, the Sub-Committee must, having regard to the representations, take such steps as it considers necessary to promote the licensing objectives.
-These may include refusing the application, or adding to or modifying the conditions proposed in the operating schedule. - 3.20 In exercising its discretion, the Licensing Sub-Committee will have regard (amongst other things) to this Licensing Policy.
-Therefore, in drawing up their Operating Schedule, applicants would be well advised to read this Policy carefully.
-Where an Operating Schedule complies with this Policy, it is generally less likely that an other person or responsible authority will object to it, or that any objection will succeed.
-Therefore, compliance with this Policy is likely to assist the applicant to avoid the delay and expense of a contested licensing hearing, and the risk of a refusal or the addition of unwanted licence conditions.
+The licensing authority Council will have no discretion to refuse the application or to alter or add to the conditions arising from the operating schedule.

-- 3.21 This is not to say that an application which complies with the Policy will necessarily be granted or that an application which does not comply with it will necessarily be refused.
-Where there have been relevant representations, the Council will always consider the merits of the case, and interfere with the operating schedule only when, and to the extent, necessary to promote the licensing objectives.
+- 32.19 Where, however, there are relevant representations, then a hearing before a Llicensing Ssub-Ceommittee will normally follow.
+After the hearing, the Ssub-Ceommittee must, having regard to the representations, take such steps as it considers necessary to promote the licensing objectives.
+These may include refusing the application, or adding to or modifying the conditions proposed in the operating schedule. - 32.20 In exercising its discretion, the Licensing Ssub-Ceommittee will have regard (amongst other things) to this Licensing Ppolicy.
+Therefore, in drawing up their Oeperating Sschedule, applicants would be well advised to read this Ppolicy carefully.
+Where an Oeperating Sschedule complies with this Ppolicy, it is generally less likely that an interested partyother person or responsible authority will object to it, or that any objection will succeed.
+Therefore, compliance with this Ppolicy is likely to assist the applicant to avoid the delay and expense of a contested licensing hearing, and the risk of a refusal or the addition of unwanted licence conditions. - 32.21 This is not to say that an application which complies with the Ppolicy will necessarily be granted or that an application which does not comply with it will necessarily be refused.
+Where there have been relevant representations, the licensing authority_Council will always consider the merits of the case, and interfere with the operating schedule only when, and to the extent, necessary to promote the licensing objectives.
 Nor will blanket or standard conditions be applied without regard to the merits of the individual case.
-For example, the Council will not interfere with an Operating Schedule which does not comply with this Policy where the steps proposed are sufficient to meet the licensing objectives in the individual circumstances of the case. - 3.22 However, the Policy represents theCouncil's view of the best means of securing the licensing objectives in most normal cases.
+For example, the licensing authority_Council will not interfere with an Oeperating Sschedule which does not comply with this pPolicy where the steps proposed are sufficient to meet the licensing objectives in the individual circumstances of the case. - 32.22 However, the Ppolicy represents the licensing authorityCouncil's view of the best means of securing the licensing objectives in most normal cases.
 It has been drawn up in consultation with other expert bodies and responsible authorities, together with community stakeholders.
-While the contents of the Operating Schedule are a matter for the applicant, where there is objection to a Schedule which departs from the Policy, the Licensing Sub-Committee will normally expect to be given a good reason for the departure if it is to be asked to make an exception to the Policy. - 3.23 In this Policy, there are a number of references to the Council's requirements of applicants.
-As explained above, the Policy is only engaged where the Council has a discretion following the receipt of objections.
-In such cases, the Council will not apply the Policy rigidly, but will always have regard to the merits of the case with a view to promoting the licensing objectives. - 3.24 Where considering an application for review of a licence, the Council is likely to view with concern premises which are being operated in clear breach of the terms of this Policy. - 3.25 The contents of this section apply both to premises licences and club premises certificates.
+While the contents of the Oeperating Sechedule are a matter for the applicant, where there is objection to a Sechedule which departs from the Ppolicy, the Llicensing Seub-Ceommittee will normally expect to be given a good reason for the departure if it is to be asked to make an exception to the Ppolicy. - 32.23 In this Ppolicy, there are a number of references to the licensing authorityCouncil's requirements of applicants.
+As explained above, the Ppolicy is only engaged where the licensing authority Council has a discretion following the receipt of objections.
+In such cases, the licensing authority Council will not apply the Ppolicy rigidly, but will always have regard to the merits of the case with a view to promoting the licensing objectives. - 32.24 Where considering an application for review of a licence, the licensing authority Council is likely to view with concern premises which are being operated in clear breach of the terms of this Peolicy. - 32.25 The contents of this section apply both to premises licences and club premises certificates.